matt9527-marist/MyObsidianNotes/Parallel Processing/104 Data Design and Performance Models.md

 • Load a[i] → goes to cache line 0, Load b[i] → overwrites line 0
 • Next a[i+1] → needs to reload

+**Why this matters**:
+• Cache misses stall the CPU while data is fetched from memory — and
+hundreds of FLOPs could have been executed in that time.
+• For stencil kernels (like blur operators in image processing or PDE solvers),
+spatial and temporal locality play huge roles in cache behavior.

+**Performance Engineering Notes**
+• Prefetching:
+	• Modern CPUs can prefetch data based on regular access patterns (like row-wise loops).
+	• You can also explicitly prefetch in software using compiler intrinsics or manual loop transformations.
+• Associativity:
+	• Set-associative caches mitigate conflict misses compared to direct-mapped ones.
+	• Still, bad address alignment can trigger frequent evictions — for example, if two arrays are stride-aligned and map
+	to the same sets.
+• Thrashing:
+	• When capacity/conflict misses repeatedly evict useful cache lines and reload them shortly after, performance
+	collapses.
+	• This is especially common with large working sets or poor memory access patterns.
+• Write Policies:
+	• Write-allocate: On a store miss, a line is first loaded into cache, then written.
+	• Write-back vs Write-through affects when data is flushed to memory and can change eviction behavior.